The journey of one touched by many

 One day I was at church with my mother when I met a boy named Daniel.
 Daniel and I became best friends instantly.
 We had dreams to become doctors and travel the world; even though it wasn’t really the world, but countries that surrounded Zambia, nonetheless this was the extent of our world.
 Later on, we started a musical group that sang in funerals and some local churches.
 We had hoped to someday travel around Zambia and eventually to all of Southern Africa.
 Naïve to the challenges we were about to face, we were determined and nothing was going to stop us.
 We dealt with the challenges of living life and people’s stereotypes about Kalingalinga, hearing constant little voices that said we will never amount to anything; nothing good can come out of Kalingalinga.
 We believed education was the key to our dreams.

-In the early 90’s, an American educator and his wife came to Zambia to help with a school zvgat our church.
+In the early 90’s, an American educator and his wife came to Zambia to help with a school at our church.
 He had heard our group and was impressed with our vocal talents, and the fact that we had no formal music training.
 He promised to help sponsor the group to travel to the United States to sing at a student convention and schools.
 He encouraged us to practice every day, so we did.
 For several years we had practiced six days a week for at least three hours and had opportunities to compete in music festivals around Lusaka, the capital city.
 We had gotten better.
 We were even invited to sing for the head of state at the State House.
 Things started to look very good.
 We were finally getting somewhere.

 And then it ended.